bcaro/Miboxer/README.md

 {dps:{"20":false}} {dps:{"20":true}}

-The other commands for brightness, color, kelvin givern by SmartLive are not available for the MiBoxer.
+The other commands for brightness, color, kelvin given by SmartLive are not available for the MiBoxer.